31 of the Highest-Paying Science Jobs You Can Get

 And contrary to what you might expect, not all of the best-paying science jobs require a PhD.
 In fact, many of the science careers with the most impressive paychecks are available to people with bachelor's or even associate degrees.
 There are well-paying options at all education levels.

-The list of science jobs below is divided into those that require a bachelor's degree or higher and those that can be had with less than four years of college.
-Use these ideas as starting points for your own career exploration and planning.
+The science jobs list below is divided into those that require a bachelor's degree or higher and those that need less than four years of college.
+Use these ideas as starting points for your career exploration and planning.
 (And if you're still deciding on a focus for college, you may want to check out our section on the highest-paying science degrees.)

 Read on to learn about a variety of rewarding options!

-(Unless otherwise indicated, earnings represent average salaries and are based on May 2018 data from the Bureau of Labor Statistics.
-All salary figures are rounded to the nearest thousand.1)
+Median earnings are current as of December 8, 2021 and are based on data from the U.S. Bureau of Labor Statistics .
+All figures are rounded to the nearest thousand.

 24 of the Highest-Paying Science Jobs You Can Get With a Bachelor's Degree or Better

 Many people assume that the top science careers are reserved for those with advanced degrees.
-After all, it's certainly true that with a PhD or Master of Science degree, jobs in research and management become more available to you.
+It's true that with a PhD or Master of Science degree, jobs in research and management become more available to you.
 But, sometimes, four years of college is all it takes to land one of the highest-paying careers in the science field.
 Here are two dozen of the top-paying careers in science at the bachelor's level or above:

 Natural sciences managers are in charge of coordinating scientific research and development projects.
 They set goals, establish budgets, and direct the work of developers and researchers.
 They also keep labs stocked, oversee production activities, and review research results.
 This is one of the best jobs in science in terms of earning potential; you'll need several years of research experience to get into it.

-This is one of the most common jobs that come to mind when people think of scientists.
+A physicist is one of the most common jobs that come to mind when people think of scientists.
 Physicists aim to understand the workings of the natural world.
-They conduct research into and develop theories about the fundamental principles governing the interactions between energy and matter.
+They research and develop theories about the fundamental principles governing the interactions between energy and matter.
 There are many specialties available in this field.

-Dispensing medications and teaching people about the potential side effects of their prescriptions is one of the best-paying jobs that use science.
+Dispensing medications and teaching people about their prescriptions' potential side effects is one of the best-paying jobs that use science.
 Most pharmacists work in community pharmacies, but some work in hospitals and clinics, advising health care personnel about drug dosages and interactions.
 Others are involved in pharmaceutical research.
 You'll need a Doctor of Pharmacy degree for this career.

 Focusing on the far reaches of space can come with a hefty paycheck.
 Astronomers seek to understand how planets, stars, and galaxies form and evolve.
 They use powerful telescopes and satellites to observe celestial bodies and make predictions about the future of the universe.
 A PhD is usually required for these research positions.

 Want to use chemistry to solve problems?
 Chemical engineers develop the manufacturing processes and equipment that turn chemical materials into commercial products.
-They're involved in the creation of anything from food and fuel to plastics and pharmaceuticals, and they are often employed in processing plants, research labs, and oil and gas refineries.
+They're involved in creating anything from food and fuel to plastics and pharmaceuticals, and they are often employed in processing plants, research labs, and oil and gas refineries.
 A bachelor's degree in chemical engineering can get you started.